Neepa T. MaitraProfessor

 For a little ppt spiel I gave on using clickers in intro physics: click here

-Fundamental development: investigating properties of the exact functionals in order to guide the development of accurate approximations eg. memory-dependence, from non-adiabatic effects in the linear response regime, to how memory affects species in intense fields.
+Fundamental development in TDDFT and correlated electron-ion motion: investigating properties of the exact functionals in order to guide the development of accurate approximations eg. memory-dependence, from non-adiabatic effects in the linear response regime, to how memory affects species in intense fields.
 This has a wide range of implications and applications: electronic excitation energies and spectra, double excitations, highly excited Rydberg states, quantum control in intense fields.
-A recent emphasis has been on time-dependent current-density functional theory (TDCDFT) which is a neat way to go beyond the adiabatic approximation and include spatial non-local dependence.
+The equations and the potentials in the exact-factorization approach need to be approximated for real applications, and understanding what features of the exact potentials and equations need to be captured by the approximations is important for non-adiabatic electron-ion dynamics, in the presence or absence of external fields.

 We’re grateful to our funders, now and in the past: NSF, DOE, Cottrell Scholar Program of Research Corporation, ACS PRF, Hunter College Gender Equity Program, Research Corporation of CUNY